Soothing DIY Arnica Cream Recipe For Sore Muscle Relief

 Arnica Flowers

-Arnica is the star of this recipe.
-Its calming and skin-soothing properties make it ideal for tired muscles, bruises, and general aches.
-I love using dried arnica flowers to infuse into oil because it gives the cream a gentle herbal power that feels both healing and comforting.
-The infusion process draws out everything good from the flowers and makes this cream something special.
+I love using dried arnica flowers to infuse into oil because the infusion process draws out everything good from the flowers and makes this cream so beneficial.

 Carrier Oil